 Slice onion, cut carrots and celery, add into pot.
 Put 1 1/2 c. of your chicken broth into a small bowl, add flour and dijon and whisk together.
 Pour into your Instant Pot.
 Allow to bubble for a few minutes then add the other 1/2 cup of broth.

 Put on lid, close steam valve, and set to high pressure for 18 minutes (maybe 20 if your loin is on the larger side).

-Instead of quick releasing, just move steam valve just slightly to slowly release the steam and carefully lift the lid.
+Instead of quick releasing, just move steam valve just slightly so not to pressure naturally release but sort of in between the two, then carefully lift the lid.
 Remove your pork.
 Let rest and cut into bite size pieces.